NPS Seeks Comment on Proposed Regulation for Off-Road Bicycle Trails

 Brecksville, Ohio - Cuyahoga Valley National Park (CVNP) announces the following hours for park visitor centers for the months of March, April, and May.

 Canal Visitor Center is located at 7104 Canal Road, at the intersection of Canal and Hillside Roads, Valley View 44125.
 Exhibits focus on life along the canal and human history in the valley.
-Wednesdays through Sundays, 10 a.m. - 4 p.m.
+Saturdays and Sundays in March and April, Wednesdays through Sundays in May, and Monday, May 28 (Memorial Day), 10 a.m. - 4 p.m.

-Hunt Farm Visitor Information Center is located at 2045 Bolanz Road, between Riverview and Akron Peninsula roads, Peninsula 44364.
-This visitor center has kid-friendly exhibits and general information.
-Saturdays and Sundays March through May, 10 a.m. - 4 p.m.
-Drop-in programs begin in May.
+Hunt Farm Visitor Information Center is located at 2045 Bolanz Road, between Riverview and Akron Peninsula roads, Peninsula 44264.
+Find kid-friendly exhibits and general park information.
+Drop-in activities start in May.
+Saturdays and Sundays, 10 a.m. - 4 p.m.

 Peninsula Depot Visitor Center is located at 1630 Mill Street, Peninsula 44264.
 This information and orientation facility was developed to help visitors explore CVNP, Cuyahoga Valley Scenic